-The guest lectures and visiting speakers programme provide the students with additional means of engaging with the wider academic and professional community, which is noted and further encouraged by the EEC.
+Based on the existing programmes, the provision of guest lectures and visiting speakers programme is encouraged as it will provide the students with additional means of engaging with the wider academic and professional community.

 A list of problem areas to be dealt with, followed by or linked to the recommendations of how to improve the situation.